No airports. No flights.

 What's the Itinerary?

-This is a 7-night round-trip sailing with two ports and four sea days.
+This is a 7-night round-trip sailing with two ports and three sea days.
 Here's how the week breaks down:

 Day 1 (Sunday, April 18): Boston, embarkation.